GiovaniValdrighi/style-transfer/README.md

 # Neural Style Transfer

-Project on the discipline of Neural Networks of the Master Course in Mathematical Modeling at EMAp FGV.
-In this work, I reproduce the work in the article _A Neural Algorithm of Artistic Style_, by Leon A. Gays, Alexander S. Ecker and Matthis Bethge.
-Some tests are made in how to adapt the style transfer for videos.
+Project on the discipline of Neural Networks and Deep Learning at the course of Master degree in Mathematical Modelling at EMAp FGV.
+In this work, I reproduce the work in the article _A Neural Algorithm of Artistic Style_, by Leon A. Gays, Alexander S. Ecker, and Matthis Bethge.
+This article uses a convolutional neural network to represent the content and the style of an image.
+Then, with the optimization of new layers, can transfer the content to be represented in a new style.
+Some tests are made on how to adapt the style transfer for videos.
 It was made use of Pytorch for the implementation.
-There is a web-page with the explanation of the [implementation](https://giovanivaldrighi.github.io/style-transfer/).
-You can make few changes on the code to run the style transfer on your own images.
+There is a web page explaining the [implementation](https://giovanivaldrighi.github.io/style-transfer/).
+You can make a few changes to the code to run the style transfer on your own images.

 ![Style and Content](https://raw.githubusercontent.com/GiovaniValdrighi/style-transfer/main/docs/output_23_0.png)